versx/iPhoneController/README.md

   Shutdown specific devices.
 - `rm-pogo iPhone1,iPhone2`
   Removes Pokemon Go from specific devices.
-- `rm-uic iPhone1, iPhone2`
-  Removes UIC from specific devices.
-- `log-clear [machine_name]`
-  Delete all logs in the Logs folder from all machines or a specific one.
-- `log-full iPhone1`
-  Retrieve the latest full log of a device.
-- `log-debug iPhone1`
-  Retrieve the latest debug log of a device.
 - `kill usbmuxd [machine_name]`
   Kill a specific process such as `usbmuxd`.